rubyforgood/rubyforgood.org--old/prospectus.md

 - Can suggest 1 topic to be worked on at the event.
 - Hugs on demand for life from the conference organizers
 - Two tickets to attend the conference

+**Note: The title of the Cotton sponsorship slot and positioning on this page is no way a reference to the importance we place on it.
+The name *Cotton* is meant to highlight the amazing and importance of this sponsorship level, much like the proud and majestic history of cotton itself.
+This amazing textile has a documented history of nearly 8000 years and its importance has been emphasized by notible historical figures like Alexander the Great, Herodotus, and King George V.**

+** The website placement is to again emphasize the importance of this sponsor.
+We want the last thing our visitors to see is this sponsorship level so it sticks in their head.**